jha-captech/Idiomatic-Go-Tips/README.md

     func foo() { ... }
     ```

+1. In go, utilize early returns and guard statements to reduce complexity nested logic.
+If you find a situation where you are using an `if/else` statement, try and change the logic to check the else condition first and exit the function early.
+This leads to a situation where the 'happy path' for the function exits at the bottom of the function.

+    ```go
+    // Good
+    func greaterThanTen(value int) string {
+        if value < 5 {
+            return "less than 5"
+        }

+        if value < 10 {
+            return "greater than 5"
+        }

+        return "greater than 10"
+    }

+    // Bad
+    func greaterThanTen(value int) string {
+        if value > 10 {
+            return "greater than 10"
+        } else if value >= 5 {
+            return "greater than 5"
+        } else {
+            return "less than 5"
+        }
+    }
+    ```

 1. Named return values should only be used for documentation purposes and should not be relied on within code.
 Furthermore, if a named return value is defined, you should not use a naked `return` as this can cause unexpected side affects as the named value will be returned in its current state.

     ```go